Hints and TipsWhat You Don't Know Can Hurt You.

 8. CONGRATULATIONS.
 YOU'RE DONE.

 Your Owner's Manual also recommends that you check your oil and your windshield washer solvent at every gas stop.
-Your Chrysler, Jeep, Dodge specialist can help you choose the right fluids for your vehicle or, if you'd prefer, you can just ask your specialist to top off specific fluids for you.
+Your Chrysler, Dodge, Jeep®, Ram and FIAT® specialist can help you choose the right fluids for your vehicle or, if you'd prefer, you can just ask your specialist to top off specific fluids for you.

 STEERING WARNING SIGNS